SekenderNaveed1/TOSCheck/report.md

 ---

-## Data retention / deletion
+## Limitation of liability

-**Rationale:** Semantic match to exemplars ≥0.72.
+**Rationale:** Semantic match to exemplars ≥0.82.

 **Cited Sentences:**

-- (19) We retain your information as long as necessary to fulfill business purposes or legal obligations.
+- (6) We are not responsible for indirect, incidental, or consequential damages.

 ---

-## User rights (GDPR/CCPA/CPRA)
+## Location / device data

-**Rationale:** Semantic match to exemplars ≥0.72.
+**Rationale:** Semantic match to exemplars ≥0.82.

 **Cited Sentences:**

-- (20) You may exercise your rights to access, delete, or restrict the use of your personal information under applicable law.
+- (13) We collect personal information including your location, camera, and microphone data to improve our services.

 ---

-## Children's data (COPPA / minors)

-**Rationale:** Semantic match to exemplars ≥0.72.

-**Cited Sentences:**

-- (23) Children under 13 should not use our service without parental consent.

----

 ## Notice by posting only

-**Rationale:** Semantic match to exemplars ≥0.72.
+**Rationale:** Semantic match to exemplars ≥0.82.

 **Cited Sentences:**